The Colosseum

 When Rome collapses, the world will collapse."

 Only a few years earlier, the ground where the Colosseum stands was occupied by an artificial pond, which belonged to the vast gardens of the Domus Aurea (Golden House) of emperor Nero; after his death (68), most parts of the fabulous mansion were taken down, to cancel any trace of his memory, and also the pond was filled up and reused as a site for a public building.
+In this way, the wide area that Nero had made private was given back to the citizens.

 emperor Vespasian (AD 71 - 81)

 The outer side of the Colosseum consists of three orders or levels, each one with 80 arches, and a fourth level or attic with 240 small windows.
-Around the first three levels the arches alternate with columns, whose capitols are carved according to the three classic architecture styles, namely (from the bottom) Doric, Ionic and Corinthian.
+Around the first three levels the arches alternate with columns, whose capitols are carved according to the three classic architecture styles, namely (from the bottom) Tuscan, Ionic and Corinthian.

 capitols from the three orders of the Colosseum: Doric, Ionic and Corinthian

-The arches of the ground level acted as individual gates to the arena: Roman numberals running from I (one) to LXXX (eighty) are inscribed above each of them.
+The arches of the ground level acted as individual gates to the arena; Roman numberals running from I (one) to LXXX (eighty) are inscribed above each of them.

 Instead the archways of the second and third level were once occupied by statues, none of which is still in place; some fragments of one of these statues have been recently (2008) found during an excavation outside the southern end of the amphitheatre.

-one of the vomitoria (entrance corridors)
+one of the vomitoria (radial corridors)

-In those days the size of the Colosseum must have looked gigantic compared to other buildings of the time: it measures 188 metres in length and 156 metres in width, with a perimeter of 527 metres.
+In those days the size of the amphitheatre must have looked gigantic compared to other buildings of the time: it measures 188 metres in length and 156 metres in width, with a perimeter of 527 metres.
 Its shape is that of a regular oval: unlike theatres, amphitheatres (from the Greek αμφι amphi ("all around") and θέατρον theatron ("theatre"), had seats for the public surrounding the whole arena.

 The present name of the amphitheatre came into use during the early Middle Ages (the aforesaid prophecy by the Venerable Bede is probably the earliest known example), likely due to an enormous statue, i.e. a colossus, that measured about 35 m (115 ft) in hight.
 Initially, it stood on the Velia Hill, opposite the Colosseum, at the end of the Roman Forum; it was made of gilded bronze and it featured emperor Nero, who had it made for himself.
 After the infamous emperor's death, his Golden House was destroyed, and the face of the colossus was replaced with that of god Apollo.
 Then, around AD 120, emperor Hadrian had it moved from its original position to the open space by the northern end of the amphiteathre; to drag the heavy statue 24 elephants were employed.
 Despite its size, no trace of the colossus is left today, nor any of its parts has ever been found.
 Only the spot on which it once stood is now marked by a large square pedestal.